 I don’t talk to them about their problems.
 Instead, I talk to them about how capable and wonderful they are, that they’ll have the energy and resources to do whatever they want in their lives, that they’ll always be able to find whatever answers they need, and that they are loved, loveable and loving.

 The teen years can be tough.
-And there were times when I did the affirmations, at the same time that I needed help with specific issues.
+And there were times when I did the affirmations, at the same time that we needed help with specific issues.
 And still, I didn’t mention the problems.
 I didn’t say, “You will do this,” or “You won’t do that.”
 I didn’t try to alter their will or even influence their choices.
 I only encouraged them to feel loved.

 Now that they’re adults, I close my eyes and feel myself holding them and loving them.
-And I tell them that they’re wonderful, and that they’re doing a super job, and that they’re creating valuable lives.
+And I tell them that they’re wonderful, and that they’re doing a wonderful job, and that they’re creating valuable lives.

 Come follow me on Instagram!